hericlibong/portefolio/about.markdown

 My name is Héric Libong.

-After a long career as a journalist, I decided 7 years ago to transition into data science first and then into development.
+After a long career as a journalist, I decided 7 years ago to transition into data science first and then into software development.

-Python is my primary programming language.
+**`Python`** is my primary programming language.

-I am an expert in web scraping techniques and data extraction.
+I am an expert in **`Web Scraping`** techniques and data extraction.

-My development environment is the Django framework.
+My development environment is the **`Django framework`**.